Cagrilintide: Weight Reduction Research From Clinical Trials

 Can I get Cagrilintide now?

 No, Cagrilintide is only available through clinical trials.
 Moreover, it has not been approved for prescription use anywhere.
 Additionally, legitimate pharmacies cannot provide investigational drugs outside of approved research protocols.
-Therefore, your only current option is clinical trial enrollment.
+Therefore, the only current option is clinical trial enrollment.

 How does Cagrilintide compare to existing medications?